Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Experiments

 \subsection{Graph Out-of-Distribution Classification}

 The graph classification performances under covariate shift are presented in Table~\ref{tab:main_results}.
 As shown, \proposedmodel{} consistently outperforms all baseline methods across diverse covariate shifts and different datasets.
 On the synthetic dataset GOOD-Motif, \proposedmodel{} achieves a performance improvement of $6.59\%$ over ERM under base shift and $9.07\%$ under size shift.
 For the semi-artificial dataset GOOD-CMNIST, designed for node feature shifts, performance is significantly enhanced by $18.23\%$ compared to the leading graph augmentation method, AIA, and improved by $21.40\%$ over the best graph invariant learning method, DIR.
-In the real-world molecular dataset GOOD-HIV, where covariate shifts occur in graph structure, node features, and edge features simultaneously, \proposedmodel{} outperforms ERM by $2.09\%$ on scaffold shift and by $6.53\%$ on size shift.
-For the real-world natural language sentiment analysis dataset GOOD-SST2, while AIA is outperformed by MaskFeature by $0.31\%$, \proposedmodel{} exceeds MaskFeature by $0.69\%$.
+In the real-world molecular dataset GOOD-HIV, where covariate shifts occur in graph structure, node features, and edge features simultaneously, \proposedmodel{} outperforms ERM by $3.09\%$ on scaffold shift and by $3.72\%$ on size shift.
+For the real-world sentiment analysis dataset GOOD-SST2, while AIA is outperformed by MaskFeature by $0.31\%$, \proposedmodel{} exceeds MaskFeature by $0.69\%$.